cxed/ateam/README.md

 ### Notable Slack Channels
 * _#p-system-integration_ - Seems to be where this project is being discussed.
 * _#sdc-ros_ - ROS topics.

+## Interesting Chatter From Forums/Slack
+Seems like this could go sideways easily.
+Let's be careful to double check degrees/radians and get consistent.

+> Seems that `waypoint_loader.py` is feeding degrees to
+> `quaternion_from_euler` which expects radians… and `bridge.py` is
+> feeding radians to `create_light` which expects degrees.
+> --   #davidm 2017-09-07

+And in a similar theme...

+> probably the simulator calculates in kmh, displays in mph and wants
+> data in mps
+> -- #kostas.oreopoulos 2017-09-07